 - Emboli from the left atrium may have caused the stroke.
 Look for a large left atrium on CXR and consider echocardiography.

 - Post-myocardial infarction - mural thrombus is best shown by echocardiography.

-- Brain imaging should be undertaken as soon as possible in all patients.
-Brain imaging should be undertaken immediately if the patient:
+- Brain imaging should be undertaken as soon as possible (and within 24 hours or symptom onset) in all patients.
+Brain imaging with non-enhanced CT should be undertaken immediately if the patient:

 - Has indications for thrombolysis or early anticoagulant treatment.

 - Has a known bleeding tendency.

 - Has a depressed level of consciousness (Glasgow Coma Score below 13).

 - Has severe headache at onset of stroke symptoms.

 - Imaging with CT contrast angiography should also be performed if thrombectomy might be indicated.